lexu9873/Solar_Generation_Logger/libraries/SDLOGGER/src/README.md

-This library is to log real-time data and working status to SD card.
+This library is to log real-time power and working status of solar panel to SD card.